 - Do you offer English riding?

 - What differentiates The Ranch from other Montana dude ranches?

 We have approximately 75 horses.
 Our herd is primarily comprised of Quarter Horses.

-Generally, children under the age of 8 are recommended to join the Little Grizzlies Kids Club to experience our equine program.
-Exceptions are made for truly advanced young riders.
+Children under the age of 8 are recommended to join the Little Grizzlies Kids Club to experience our equine program.
+This program is included in your stay.

 No, we do not allow guests to bring their own horse for health and safety reasons.
 Not all horses are familiar with our Western landscape and we do have wildlife on property.
 New horses do not acclimate appropriately during their time here.
 We also believe that a horseback riding vacation is an opportunity to experience new and different equine personalities.